yarkqub/my_kiosk/readme.md

 * You can use the command `npm run build` to build the project for production

 ## To do
-* Add subcategory to the products
+✅ Add subcategory to the products
+* Edit selected product
+* Delete the subcategory from the products
+* Fix cashier select item that have subcategory
 * Fix the bug the product quantity when product is added to the cart
 * Disable products that are out of stock
 * Generate sales report